ickb/proposal/README.md

 There are two advantages of asking for CKB++ fees, such as either:

 - a slight lock-in, as the user needs to fetch from secondary markets these additional CKB++ for paying the fees;
-- a more liquid Protocol, as the user prioritizes actions without fees, so actions that benefit everyone.
+- a more liquid protocol, as the user prioritizes actions without fees, so actions that benefit everyone.

 Another approach would be to have strict rules, for example that clearly states when a deposit/withdrawal can happen or not, but usually it's easier for a determined attacker to abuse strict rules against everyone else.